osh3276/cynthium/README.md

 - **Multi-dimensional Visualization**: 2D map views and 3D terrain
   visualisation using GeoTIFF data (LOLA / LRO).
+- **Layer Manager**: Checkable, reorderable map layers with automatic refresh when the visible layer or preset changes.
 - **Advanced Pathfinding**: Optimal path routing using A\* or Dijkstra, considering distance, terrain slope, solar illumination, meteor flux, and temperature.